basharbme/tendon-leg/README.md

 A repository for all the 3D printed parts required to make a robotic leg with two bi-articular tendons.
 Assembly instructions below.

 ## 3D Printing
 All parts successfully print after slicing in PrusaSlicer, and then printing with generic PLA on the Prusa i3 MK3 with MMU2 attachment.
+After printing, supports must be removed from each object.
+For joints that will house bearings, please sand the holes until a bearing can be pressed in rather easily.

 Some important print settings:

 | Setting | Value |
 | --- | --- |